jdesive/dockarr/README.md

 Windows 10 +

 ### Installing
-You must have node.js & npm installed.
+You must have [Node.JS](https://nodejs.org/en) & [NPM](https://www.npmjs.com/) installed.
-to install dockarr run the following command:
+To install dockarr run the following command:
 `npm install -g dockarr`

 You can now see the command options with `dockarr --help`

 ### Starting the Stack
-To create your first stack/deployment you will run the `dockarr create [options] <name>` command and supply tour settings when asked.
+To create your first stack/deployment you will run the `dockarr create [options] <name>` command and supply your settings when asked.

-If you want to quick start you cna sopy the command below:
+If you want to quick start you can copy the command below:
 Linux: `dockarr create -c /opt/htpc -d /mnt/Media -w /opt/htpc/tmp -s 1,2,3,6,8,9,11,13,14 my-first-dockarr`